Xunnamius/hashnav/Docs/Documentation.md

 <br />
 ###Public Method: <a name="PMI-unregisterObserver"></a>unregisterObserver
-Removes the specified observer from HashNav's internal observer index, and removes all associated observer functionality.
+Removes the specified observer from HashNav's internal observer stack, and removes all associated observer functionality.

 ####Syntax
 	hashNav.unregisterObserver(name);